A brief tour of OTB Applications¶

 - QGIS plugin built on top of the SWIG/Python interface is available with seamless integration within QGIS.

-All standard applications share the same implementation and expose
+All standard applications share the same implementation and automatically expose

 otbcli_, while the Qt interface is prefixed by